nestjs/docs.nestjs.com/content/components.md

 #### Scopes

-Each provider has a lifetime strictly dependent on the application lifecycle.
-Once the application is bootstrapped, every given provider has to be instantiated.
-Similarly, when the application shutdown, each provider will be destroyed.
+Providers normally have a lifetime ('scope') synchronized with the application lifecycle.
+When the application is bootstrapped, every dependency must be resolved, and therefore every provider has to be instantiated.
+Similarly, when the application shuts down, each provider will be destroyed.
 However, there are ways to make your provider lifetime request-scoped as well.
 You can read more about these techniques [here](/fundamentals/injection-scopes).

 #### Custom providers

-An inversion of control container, that Nest makes use of to resolve relationships between providers, is far more powerful than described above.
-The `@Injectable()` decorator is only a tip of an iceberg, not strictly required to define providers.
-Instead, you can use plain values, classes, either asynchronous or synchronous factories.
-Look [here](/fundamentals/dependency-injection) to find more examples.
+Nest has a built-in inversion of control ("IoC") container that resolves relationships between providers.
+This feature underlies the dependency injection feature described above, but is in fact far more powerful than what we've described so far.
+The `@Injectable()` decorator is only the tip of the iceberg, and is not the only way to define providers.
+In fact, you can use plain values, classes, and either asynchronous or synchronous factories.
+More examples are provided [here](/fundamentals/dependency-injection).

 #### Optional providers

-Occasionally, you might face relations which do not necessarily have to be resolved.
-For instance, your class may depend on a **configuration object**, but if none was passed, the default values should be used.
-In such case, the relation becomes optional, because lack of the configuration provider wouldn't lead to errors.
+Occasionally, you might have dependencies which do not necessarily have to be resolved.
+For instance, your class may depend on a **configuration object**, but if none is passed, the default values should be used.
+In such a case, the dependency becomes optional, because lack of the configuration provider wouldn't lead to errors.

-To ensure that provider isn't required, use `@Optional()` decorator in the `constructor` signature.
+To indicate a provider is optional , use the `@Optional()` decorator in the `constructor` signature.

 ```typescript
 import { Injectable, Optional, Inject } from '@nestjs/common';